amitkulk123/Ignited/README.md

-This is my fork of Ignited with a fix for Gambatte limitation.
+This is my fork (made a separate repo since github doesn't allow multiple forks of same repo) of Ignited with a fix for Gambatte limitation.

-The only change in this fork is that `Cores\GBCDeltaCore` points to my own [GBCDeltaCore](https://github.com/amitkulk123/GBCDeltaCore) that has a fix for `cartridge.cpp` in the way that it handles 128KiB memory.
+The only change in this fork is that `Cores\GBCDeltaCore` points to my own [GBCIgnitedCore](https://github.com/amitkulk123/GBCIgnitedCore) that has a fix for `cartridge.cpp` in the way that it handles 128KiB memory.

 This matters because certain ROMs like lsdj require 128 KiB of memory otherwise it wouldn't show the load/save option.